 Notes

-1 This is a compilation of the Rights in Water and Irrigation Act 1914 and includes the amendments made by the other written laws referred to in the following table 1a.
+1 This reprint is a compilation as at 4 July 2006 of the Rights in Water and Irrigation Act 1914 and includes the amendments made by the other written laws referred to in the following table 6.
 The table also contains information about any reprint.

 Compilation table